mdemeter27/Autopilot/README.md

 5/19/21 - Matthew
 	Done
-		- Have gotten teensy 4.0 to read LSMDS1(accel and mag) and sbus(receiver data)
+		-Have gotten teensy 4.0 to read LSMDS1(accel and mag) and sbus(receiver data) -Started servos.
+Servos respond to direct receiver control Next Todos
-	Next Todos
-		-Get servos attached and working
+		-Set up servo calibration begining with: When mode switch from 0 to 1 or 2, have the values at that time, whcih should be centered or trim adjusted, be set as the middle values
 		-setup PID
 		-Make use of accel and mag data